CogentRedTester/mpv-file-browser/custom-keybinds.md

 If the `condition` expression contains any item specific codes (`%F`, `%I`, etc) then it will be evaluated on each individual item, otherwise it will evaluated once for the whole keybind.
-If a code is invalid (for example using `%j` when not multiselecting) then the expression returns false.
+If a code is invalid (for example using `%i` in empty directories) then the expression returns false.

 There are some utility script messages that extend the power of expressions.
 [`conditional-command`](#conditional-command-condition-command) allows one to specify conditions that